canonical/intel-neural-processing-unit/snaps/openvino/consumer/README.md

 with `compiled_model = core.compile_model(model, device)`.
 You should re-run the cell that saves or loads the model after patching the xml file.

-Additionally, because the app does not have permissions to access a user's home directory, a different model path must be used compared to the one used in the upstream Intel Jupyter notebook.
-A good choice for the model path is `/home/ubuntu/snap/openvino/current` as this is accessible both inside and outside the snap.

 ### iPython

 Since testing is being performed remotely it is convenient to test many of the notebook cells from an iPython session rather than a Jupyter Notebook.
+To interact with files in your working directory, first `cd` to a directory that is accessible both inside and outside the snap.

 ```
+cd /home/ubuntu/snap/openvino/current
 openvino.ipython3
 ```

 ### Benchmark app

+Again, start by `cd`'ing to a snap-accessible location.

 ```
+cd /home/ubuntu/snap/openvino/current
 openvino.benchmark-app
 ```